-Both et al. (2006) demonstrated that mismatches between periods of food availability and chick demand can affect abundance in Dutclied Flycatcher populations, with those exhibiting the largest disjunction between arrival in spring and peak caterpillar abundance experiencing the greatest declines.
+Both et al. (2006) demonstrated that mismatches between periods of food availability and chick demand can affect abundance in Dutch Pied Flycatcher populations, with those exhibiting the largest disjunction between arrival in spring and peak caterpillar abundance experiencing the greatest declines.
 Another study by Both and his colleagues, also in the Netherlands, suggested that the magnitude of disjunction may be mediated by habitat type, with species in more seasonal habitats at greatest risk of negative impacts on productivity (Both et al. 2010).
-However, while Dutch Reed et al. 2012, 2013, 2015).
+However, while Dutch Great Tits have provided the model system for much of the recent research into phenological disjunction, recent papers suggest that these study populations are currently buffered from decline by density-dependent increases in survival (Reed et al. 2012, 2013, 2015).
 The ability to switch to different food sources to provide for chicks, as demonstrated for Wood Warbler (Mallord et al. 2017), may provide another buffer for some species.
 Whether such compensations will persist as the climate warms further remains to be seen and the population-level significance of trophic mismatches remains an active research area with potentially important policy implications for conservation.
 Projections of climatic suitability in Great Britain under future climate scenarios suggest that climatic suitability could increase for 44% of species and reduce for 9% of species by 2080, with the largest gains in abundance expected to occur in northern and western areas; however many of the species which are expected to reduce are those that are already red listed following long-term population declines (Massimino et al. 2017).

-Only four species exhibit significant trends towards later laying (Cornulier et al. 2009) which, as mean laying dates are calculated across all broods, would result in the observed shift.
+Only three species exhibit significant trends towards later laying (Woodpigeon, Barn Owl and Yellowhammer), all of which produce multiple broods per season.
+A collaboration between BTO and Aberdeen University, using NRS data, identified an increase in the frequency of repeat brooding in Yellowhammer (Cornulier et al. 2009) which, as mean laying dates are calculated across all broods, would result in the observed shift.
 Increased production of repeat broods could be stimulated by climatic amelioration, with later nests being more productive in warmer conditions, or by movement of birds away from farmland and into habitats where they are released from constraints on multiple brooding.
 A recent study using data from North America and Europe identified a positive temporal trend in the length of the breeding season of multi-brooded, but not single-brooded, bird species, consistent with the hypothesis that climate change is extending the window of opportunity for nesting for species less reliant on peaks in seasonal resources (Dunn & Møller 2014).